Sairyss/domain-driven-hexagon/README.md

 Use comments only in some special cases, like when writing an counter-intuitive "hack" or performance optimization which is hard to read.

-Use code annotations (like [JSDoc](https://en.wikipedia.org/wiki/JSDoc)) instead of comments to document public APIs.
+For documenting public APIs use code annotations (like [JSDoc](https://en.wikipedia.org/wiki/JSDoc)) instead of comments, this works nicely with code editor [intellisense](https://code.visualstudio.com/docs/editor/intellisense).

 Read more: